 In North America, the Cherokee said that eclipses were caused when the moon (male) visits his wife, the sun, and the Ojibway believed the sun would be totally extinguished during an eclipse, so they used to shoot flaming arrows to keep it alight.
-According to the Vikings, the sun and the moon are being chased by two wolves, Skoll and Hati.
+Stephen Hawking mentions that according to the Vikings, the sun and the moon are being chased by two wolves, Skoll and Hati.
 When either wolf successfully catches their prey, an eclipse occurs.
 The Nordics made as much noise as they could to scare off the wolves, so they could rescue the victims:

 Skoll a wolf is called who pursues the shining god